 General Negligence

-• A teenager born without sight, hearing, or speech, and who had a near full spinal fusion and hip fusion, was attending special education school when he was being assisted by a teacher into a mechanical lift from his specially designed chair.
+• Mediated a case involving a teenager born without sight, hearing, or speech, and who had a near full spinal fusion and hip fusion, was attending special education school when he was being assisted by a teacher into a mechanical lift from his specially designed chair.
 During the standard process for doing so, according to the teacher, she lifted plaintiff from under his arm pits to allow the sling to be placed underneath his torso.
 She heard a loud snap in one of plaintiff's legs.
 Plaintiff's femur was fractured.
 The issue was whether the fracture was spontaneous as the result of severe osteopenia or whether the teacher was negligent in assisting with the transfer.
 The medical expenses were fairly small because the doctors decided surgery would not be effective to repair the fracture due to severe osteopenia.
 The fracture site did develop callous.
 The damages issue involved evidence as to the effect this fracture had on plaintiff's quality of life considering his very profound disabilities prior to the accident.

 • Mediated a personal injury claim against a well-known motel chain claiming negligence following a vicious dog attack.
 The owner of the dog was staying overnight at the motel and denied on the registration form that they had a dog.
 The owner lost control of the dog in the parking lot and the dog attacked another guest for no apparent reason.
 The dog owner did not have insurance and did not have employment income, along with extensive criminal history.
 The plaintiff claimed the motel knew, or should have known, that allowing the dog on the premises created an unreasonable risk to other residents.